pac9/pac9.github.io/README.md

 ## Stock inventory system - CRUD Web Application

-This project involved combining Ruby, PostgreSQL, Sinatra, HTML and CSS to create a stock inventory.
+This project involved combining Ruby, PostgreSQL, Sinatra, HTML and CSS to create a stock inventory system.

-The brief for the project can be found at https://pac9.github.io/sweet_shop/ with the project file at https://github.com/pac9/sweet_shop
+The brief for the project can be found at (https://pac9.github.io/sweet_shop/) with the project file at (https://github.com/pac9/sweet_shop)

 <img src ="https://pac9.github.io/SweetsLikeChocolate.png" alt="stock inventory page" height= "400">